svaksha/Julia.jl/Programming-Paradigms.md

 ## [Automatic Programming](https://en.wikipedia.org/wiki/Automatic_programming)
 + [Cassette.jl](https://github.com/jrevels/Cassette.jl) :: a Julia package that provides a mechanism for dynamically injecting code transformation passes into Julia’s just-in-time (JIT) compilation cycle, enabling post hoc analysis, optimization, and modification of "Cassette-unaware" Julia programs.
 + [Revise.jl](https://github.com/timholy/Revise.jl) :: Automatically update function definitions in a running Julia session.
+It will help you keep your sessions running longer, reducing the need to restart Julia whenever you make changes to code.

 ----